PeterMosmans/gitlab-demolab/README.rst

 ``GITLAB_CE_VERSION`` allows you to specify which GitLab image you would like to use.
 Please note that the runners always use the latest version.

+``SONARQUBE_VERSION`` allows you to specify which SonarQube image you would like to use.

 The ``HTTP_PORT`` specifies on which port the GitLab webinterface can be accessed.